Info You Need

 You are welcome to use your own suppliers, or contact us for more information.

-If you have the resources, try allocating shifts as show days can be tiring.
+If you have the resources, try allocating shifts as expo days can be tiring.
 We are unable to provide staff to man your booth.
-If you need to leave your stand during the show we recommend you leave a sign stating the time that you will be back and ask exhibitors at adjacent stands to keep an eye on yours while you are away.
+If you need to leave your stand during the expo we recommend you leave a sign stating the time that you will be back and ask exhibitors at adjacent stands to keep an eye on yours while you are away.

 • Ensure you have enough staff manning your stand, people will walk by if they feel you are too busy or they may have to wait too long